Cashflo

 We did a quick market analysis, examining products that also have similar flows of transferring money.
 We looked at what they did well, and what could be improved and what features we could possibly implement in our own solution.

-Avoid overly trendy elements but maintain a youthful appeal.
+Avoid overly trendy elements but maintain a youthful aesthetic

-Focus on creating a personal and user-centric brand name.
+Focus on creating a personal and user-centric brand name (We started with DigiPay and landed on Cashflo!)

 When brainstorming the initial visual brand for Cashflo, we were drawn towards visual identities that were approachable and trustworthy, yet steered away from a predictable financial look and feel.
-The final result took on a more modern look through high contrasts, simple UI and playful illustrations, all in which encompass Cashflo.
+The final result took on a more modern look through high contrasts, simple UI and playful illustrations, all in which encompass what Cashflo was.

 Direction 1